CoBrALab/MTR_processing/README.md

 `conda env create -f mtr_processing_env.yml`

+2. Convert your raw MRI scans to nifti using brkraw (see wiki page title bruker2nifti conversion).

-2. Run the script (the environment is activated within the script).
+3. Run the script (the environment is activated within the script).

 `mtr_processing_main.sh output_folder sub-001_acq-cryo_MTw.nii.gz sub-001_acq-cryo_PDw.nii.gz sub-001_acq-cryo_flip-60_B1dam.nii.gz sub-001_acq-cryo_flip-120_B1dam.nii.gz `

 * the script assumes that all 4 acquisitions were taken consecutively and with no changes in mouse positioning
 * for the output files to have proper names, the input mincs must follow the naming convention sub-SUBNUM_acq-coil_type.nii.gz, SUBNUM is replaced by the subject ID, coil is replaced either by ‘cryo’ or ‘nrm’ to indicate either cryocoil or room-temperature coil, and type is MTw, PDw or B1dam.
 If the type if B1dam, you also need the flip argument, either flip-60 or flip-120 to indicate the flip angle used.
 This naming convention follows the BIDS format.

-3. a) If you want to run the script on multiple subjects at once - use the qbatch module.
+4. a) If you want to run the script on multiple subjects at once - use the qbatch module.
 First, create a joblist.sh file where each line in the file contains a command for a single subject, as in step 2.

-3. b) Load the qbatch module.
+4.b) Load the qbatch module.
 Also load minc-toolkit, minc-toolkit-extras and ANTs modules, then activate the environment.
 Normally these steps are done within the script itself, but they won't work properly when you're using qbatch.

 ```
 module load qbatch